apache/spark/docs/quick-start.md

 # Self-Contained Applications
 Suppose we wish to write a self-contained application using the Spark API.
-We will walk through a simple application in Scala (with SBT), Java (with Maven), and Python.
+We will walk through a simple application in Scala (with sbt), Java (with Maven), and Python.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">